THE DOVER WAR MEMORIAL PROJECT

 Gould, J.

-Mrs Jane Gould lived at 77 Crabble Hill, and was bedridden.
-She was shocked and injured during a raid on 24th September 1917, which killed her neighbours, the Kenwards.
-She was taken to hospital, and later to the home of her granddaughter, at Glen Lyn, Maxton.
-She died there, at the age of 86, on 16th October.
+Mrs Jane Gould was born at Buckland, Dover.
+In 1911 she lived at 3 Crabble Hill in 1911, and later at 77 Crabble Hill and was bedridden.
+She was shocked and injured during a raid on 24 September 1917 which killed her neighbours the Kenwards.
+She was taken to hospital and later to the home of her granddaughter at Glen Lyn, Maxton.
+She died there at the age of 86 on 16 October

 Hall family, courtesy Dover ExpressHall, F. A.

-He lived at 23 Winchelsea Street, Dover, and had been on his way to Sunday school (he is named on the Salem Baptist church memorial).
-When the raid began he ran as quickly as he could back to his home; his mother, hearing the planes, rushed out to find him.
-She saw a bomb strike close to her son.
-A gentleman ran to help, but the lad was terribly injured.
+Francis lived at 23 Winchelsea Street, Dover, and had been on his way to Sunday school (he is named on the Salem Baptist church memorial).
+When the raid began he ran as quickly as he could back to his home; his mother hearing the planes rushed out to find him.
+She saw a bomb strike close to her youngest son.
+A gentleman ran to help but the lad was terribly injured.
 A witness stated that his "eyes seemed to move once" and then he died.
-He was sent in a car with Miss Stoker, another victim, to the hospital.
+He was sent in a car with Edith Stoker, another victim, to the hospital

 In Loving Memory